-The latest, most current version of the individual Project Guide sections are available on the Internet at: www.mandiesel.com under 'Marine' → 'Low Speed'.
+The latest, most current version of the individual Project Guide sections are available on the Internet at: www.mandieselturbo.com under Quicklinks: 'Marine Engines & Systems' → 'Low Speed'.

 Extent of Delivery

 The final and binding design and outlines are to be supplied by our licensee, the engine maker, see Chapter 20 of this Project Guide.